-NOTE: Photos in this manual may be of prototype machines.
+NOTE: Some photos in this manual may have been taken of prototype machines.
 Production machines may vary in appearance.

 NOTE: Some photos and illustrations in this manual show optional attachments installed.
 Contact your Kinze Dealer for purchase of optional attachments.